Council is working with a development partner to deliver a new civic administration building on 91 Willow Street.

 New Civic Administration Building

-We’re investing $23.2m in capital costs plus an ongoing lease cost of $2.5m per annum (in today’s dollars), and $4.3m to deliver the open space.
-The new building will provide future-proofed office accommodation that will enable staff to be located in one place and deliver services to the community that are more efficient and effective.
-It will support an Activity Based Working model.
+We’re investing $23.2m in capital costs plus an ongoing lease cost of $2.5m per annum (in today’s dollars), and $4.3m to deliver a public plaza space.
+The new building will be where council services are operated from; where you can visit our customer service centre, or attend Council meetings.

 Activity Based Working

 The new civic administration building scale is based on supporting an Activity Based Working (ABW) model.
 ABW is a work-based strategy that provides staff with the flexibility to work in a variety of settings to suit the needs of different tasks.
 One of the principles of the ABW approach is that work points are shared and therefore there is no allocated seating, noting there can be exceptions to meet certain business needs.